Join the Plastic Free Challenge!

 - The pollutants released in the manufacture, distribution, and disposal of plastics affect human respiratory health, potentially making people more vulnerable to the coronavirus.

 - Health experts worldwide agree that reusables are safe during the pandemic.

 You can be part of the solution!

-While eliminating single-use plastics from our daily lives can seem like an overwhelming task, even a few simple changes—like bringing reusable bags when shopping or skipping single-use water bottles and straws—can make a big difference.
+While eliminating single-use plastics from our daily lives can seem like an overwhelming task—especially during a pandemic—even a few simple changes can make a big difference.
 When you enroll in the Plastic Free Challenge, we will help you along the way, offering encouragement, useful tips, and practical alternatives to commonly used plastic items.